openhive-network/HAfAH/src/sql_serializer/README.md

 # SQL_SERIALIZER
-The sql_serializer is a hived plugin which is resposible for dumping block data to the hive_fork_manager and informs it about the occurence of important events related to processing of the blocks (for example, when a block becomes irreversible or when a micro-fork occurs that reverts blocks that have been added to the HAF database).
+The sql_serializer is a hived plugin which is responsible for dumping block data to the hive_fork_manager and informs it about the occurence of important events related to block processing (for example, when a block becomes irreversible or when a micro-fork occurs that reverts blocks that have been added to the HAF database).

 ## Build
 Like other hived plugins, the sql_serializer is compiled during compilation of the hived program itself.